Madhushriprabakaran/Advanced-C-Lab-Manual/Module 7.md

 Thus, the program is verified successfully

- **EXP.NO:3 C PROGRAM TO READ A FILE NAME FROM USER AND WRITE THAT FILE USING FOPEN()**
+ **EXP.NO:3 C PROGRAM TO CREATE A FILE WITH NAME "Staff.txt"**

 Aim:

-To write a C program to read a file name from user
+To write a C program to create a file with name "Staff.txt"

 Algorithm:

-1. Include the necessary header file stdio.h.
-2. Begin the main function.
+1.Start the program.

-3. Declare a file pointer p.
+2.Declare a file pointer fp.

-Declare a character array name to store the file name.
-4. Prompt the user to enter a file name.
-Use scanf to input the file name into the name array.
-5. Print a message indicating that the file with the specified name has been created successfully.
-6. Use fopen to open a file with the name provided by the user in write mode ("w").
--	If successful, continue to the next step.
--	If unsuccessful, print an error message and exit the program with a non-zero status.
-1. Print a message indicating that the file has been opened successfully.
-2. Use fclose to close the file.
-3. Print a message indicating that the file has been closed.
-4. End the main function.
-5. Return 0 to indicate successful program execution.
+3.Open the file Staff.txt in write mode.

+4.Check if the file opened successfully; if yes, display a success message.

+5.Close the file using fclose().

+6.Display “File Closed” and end the program.

 Program:
 ```
+#include <stdio.h>
-#include <stdio.h> int main()
+int main()
 {
-FILE *p;
+    FILE *fp;
-char name[30]; scanf("%s",name);
-printf("%s File Created Successfully",name); p=fopen("name","w");
-printf("\n%s File Opened",name); fclose(p);
-printf("\n%s File Closed",name);
+    fp=fopen("Staff.txt","w");
+    if(fp)
+    printf("File Created Successfully\nFile Opened");
+    fclose(fp);
+    printf("\nFile Closed");
 }

 ```